isayme/nrp/README.md

 nrp
 ===
-This is reverse proxy in Node.js.
+A reverse proxy in Node.js.

 Install
 =======